Free, Fair, & Regular Elections: History

 England: The First Parliament

-As one of the modern world's earliest representative democracies, the United States has a long history of holding general elections for both the executive and legislative branches of government.
+As the modern world's most established representative democracy, the United States has a long history of holding general elections for both the executive and legislative branches of government.
 In the country's earliest years, however, the franchise was surprisingly limited.
-The U.S. Constitution itself did not establish a national standard for voting, leaving electoral qualifications to be set by the states.
-The states, by tradition, generally adopted similar property requirements as the British in the belief that only those with a rightful (meaning propertied) interest in the state (ownership of property) could possess sufficient education, reason, and interest to decide upon its affairs.
+The US Constitution itself did not establish a national standard for voting, leaving electoral qualifications to be set by the states.
+The states, by tradition, generally adopted similar property requirements as the British House of Commons in the belief that only those with a rightful interest in the state (ownership of property) could possess sufficient education, reason, and interest to decide upon its affairs.
 Over time, states adopted general suffrage, which became common by the mid-19th century, but its practice was usually limited to adult white men.
-It took until 1920, after a century of agitation, for the passage of the 19th Amendment to guarantee voting rights for women (although it was adopted earlier in some states, the first being Wyoming in 1869, when it was still a territory).
+Women’s suffrage took until 1920, after a century of agitation, for the passage of the 19th Amendment to guarantee voting rights for women (although it was adopted earlier in some states, the first being Wyoming in 1869, when it was still a territory).
 Equal suffrage, however, was another matter.

 Universal and Equal Suffrage

-As American history indicates, the establishment of a fully democratic political system is not achieved easily.
-Often, greater participation of citizens in a democracy emerges from a long and difficult struggle to expand democracy's freedoms to all citizens of a country.
-During the period in the 18th century known as the Enlightenment, philosophers considered the system of democracy, seen as mob rule, to be inferior to all others.
-Indeed, the founders of the United States, such as James Madison, were by and large republicans who believed in constitutionalism (a state "ruled by laws and not men").
-They believed that some property ownership should be necessary to exercise the franchise.
-By contrast, the more radical French Revolution in 1789 established the principle that citizen participation in politics is a civil right and was included in the Declaration of the Rights of Man and the Citizen.
-Although the French Revolution descended into terror and its ultimate downfall led to the Napoleonic Empire, the republic's initial spirit of equal citizenship became the basis for future French republics and has been a source of democratic inspiration around the world.
+As American history indicates, a fully participatory democratic political system is not achieved easily.
+Often, greater participation of citizens in a democracy emerges from a long and difficult struggle to expand the right to vote and other freedoms to all groups.
+The founders of the United States, such as James Madison, were by and large republicans who believed that some property ownership should be necessary to exercise the voting franchise.
+By contrast, the more radical French Revolution in 1789 established the principle that citizen participation in politics is a civil right and this was included in the Declaration of the Rights of Man and the Citizen.
+Although the French Revolution descended into terror and its ultimate downfall led to the rule of Napoleon as “emperor,” the republic's initial spirit of equal citizenship became the basis for future French republics and has been a source of democratic inspiration around the world.

-Today, free and fair elections and universal and equal suffrage are considered international norms for all of the 123 electoral democracies listed in Freedom House's Freedom in the World 2007 survey.
-Several international institutions monitor elections around the world, such as the Organization for Security and Cooperation in Europe, the Council of Europe, the Organization of American States, and the United Nations, as well as election monitoring organizations from the United States and the European Union (EU).
+To further foster free, fair and regular elections as a universal norm, several international institutions monitor elections around the world, such as the Organization for Security and Cooperation in Europe (OSCE), the Council of Europe, the Organization of American States, and the United Nations, as well as parliamentary, political party, and civic monitoring organizations from the European Union (EU) and the United States.
 Within countries, domestic observers are another check on abuse by national and local officials.
 International observers are likely to be found in countries seeking to transition to democracy or looking for international legitimation of political changes.
-However, dictators may allow observer teams into the country in the belief that the government controls the process so well that observers can be fooled into giving nondemocratic elections a seal of approval (see, for example, the case of the 2003 presidential elections in the Azerbaijan Country Study in this section).
+Even dictators allow observer teams into the country in the belief that the government controls the process so well that observers can be fooled into giving nondemocratic elections a seal of approval (see, for example, the case of the 2003 presidential elections in the Azerbaijan Country Study in this section).